fredericGette/wp81mouseJiggler/README.md

 - When the devices were not paired previously, then the phone receives a _Pairing Request_ and a [LE Legacy Pairing](#le-legacy-pairing) starts.
 Usually, this pairing is initiated by a user.
 - When the devices were paired previously, the phone directly receives a _LTK Request_ and the encryption of the connection starts.
 Usually, this connection doesn't require any user interaction.
 The _LTK Request_ contains the information given by the _Master Identification_ message during the previous pairing and the LTK(Long Term Key) is the one of the _Encryption Information_ message.

 At the end of the both cases, the connection is encrypted and the phone is ready to respond to the ATTributes requests.
-Then it starts to send the notifications
+Then it starts to send the [notifications](#notification).

 <a name="le-legacy-pairing">LE Legacy Pairing:</a>
 | | mouse | | computer | |